photoprism/photoprism-docs/docs/developer-guide/translations.md

 We strongly recommend [Poedit](https://poedit.net/download) for creating and updating translations.
 Download is free for Mac, Windows and Linux.
-It's source code can be obtained on [GitHub](https://github.com/vslavik/poedit).
+Its source code can be obtained on [GitHub](https://github.com/vslavik/poedit).

 ## Frontend ##